 I flew into Colombo, got picked up by my guesthouse in Galle and taken there directly, then went to Mirissa by bus.
 From Mirissa, I took the train to Colombo where I spent one night, then took the train to Kandy, spent several days there where I made a daytrip to visit Dambulla and Sigiriya, then took the train again to Nuwara Eliya in the highlands.
 I took the overnight train back to Colombo where I finally had time to explore parts of the city properly.

 – I’d come here specifically to go on a whale-watching trip but since we didn’t see any whales, the highlight was undoubtedly the fine beach with its small islet from which there were good views.

 – the cultural show which was colorful, energetic and extremely entertaining.

 – the Peradeniya botanical gardens, which is actually on the outskirts and which boasts a great collection of trees and plants as well as bats, though I could have done without that

 – Sigiriya, which is 3 hours away, a giant rock topped with the ruins of a fortress/monastery, was as impressive as I’d thought it’d be.

 – Single Tree Hill, a 2,100m mountain at the town’s edge from which there are great views of the town and mountains in the distance.
 It was also my first real hike since my ankle operation a year ago.

 – Galle Face Green, a long stretch of lawn that faces the ocean with a narrow beach in between.
-It is a very bustling place of activity and fun with people coming out to enjoy themselves and watch the sunset.
+It is a very bustling place of activity with many locals, as well as a few tourists, coming out to enjoy themselves and watch the sunset.

-– Colonial-era buildings in Fort area, impressive British buildings (many of which are being renovated) and Jami-Ul-Alfar mosque in Pettah, a towering building whose red and white tiled exterior is probably the most attractive mosque I’ve ever seen.
+– Colonial-era buildings in Fort area, impressive British buildings (many of which are being renovated) and Jami-Ul-Alfar mosque in Pettah, a towering building whose red and white tiled exterior makes it probably the most attractive mosque I’ve ever seen.